 The rumors are true: Prince Harry and Meghan Markle are headed to Namibia after the royal wedding.

-Prince Harry and Meghan Markle will walk down the aisle in a few short weeks at the most anticipated wedding of the year.
+Prince Harry and Meghan Markle will walk down the aisle May 19 at the most anticipated wedding of the year.
 And sure, the royal wedding will be cool and all, but once they walk out the doors of St George’s chapel and get the reception over with, the newlyweds' fun will really begin as the two travel lovers jet off on their honeymoon.

 But where will they go?
 A source has confirmed to Travel + Leisure that Harry and Meghan have indeed chosen Namibia as the country where they will spend their first vacation together as husband and wife.